freeCodeCamp/freeCodeCamp/guide/english/bootstrap/forms/index.md

 ## Forms
 ---

-Bootstrap framework provides a form feature which a programmer can use to create beautiful html forms easily.
-Using the bootstrap form gives each individual form element a unified global style.
+Bootstrap framework provides a form feature which a programmer can use to create beautiful HTML forms easily.
+Using the Bootstrap form gives each individual form element a unified global style.
 Bootstrap form adds the right spacing and look to each element.

-Each bootstrap form element should have a class *form-control*.
-This class is how bootstrao knows which elements to style.
-All textual elements like **input**, **textarea** and **select** that has *form-control* class will have 100% width by default.
+Each Bootstrap form element should have a class *form-control*.
+This class is how Bootstrap knows which elements to style.
+All textual elements like **input**, **textarea** and **select** that have the *form-control* class will have 100% width by default.
 There are two types of Bootstrap forms, which are:

 * Inline form - creates the form on a single line.
 Useful for login forms in a nav bar
 * Horizontal form - creates a form with each element in a different row